Wondering if you can change your plan? Choose an option below to find out what you can do.

 If you are unhappy with your plan benefits, these options are available to you at any time:

 If you want to make changes to your Medigap coverage, the best time to do so is during the Medigap Open Enrollment Period.
-Anytime after this 6-month window, approval to a Medicare Supplement Plan may require underwriting.
+Anytime after this 6-month window, approval of a Medicare Supplement Plan may require underwriting.

 If you’re considering changing Medigap plans, you are entitled to a 30-day “free-look period” which works like a trial.
 During this 30-day period, you can try out a new Medigap plan, while keeping your current Medigap policy.